chnyda/taikungoclient/client/docs/BoundFlavorsForProjectsListDto.md

 HasMaxDataDiskCount returns a boolean if a field has been set.

-### SetMaxDataDiskCountNil

-`func (o *BoundFlavorsForProjectsListDto) SetMaxDataDiskCountNil(b bool)`

- SetMaxDataDiskCountNil sets the value for MaxDataDiskCount to be an explicit nil

-### UnsetMaxDataDiskCount
-`func (o *BoundFlavorsForProjectsListDto) UnsetMaxDataDiskCount()`

-UnsetMaxDataDiskCount ensures that no value is present for MaxDataDiskCount, not even an explicit nil
-### GetIsLinuxSpotPrice
+### GetHasLinuxSpotPrice

-`func (o *BoundFlavorsForProjectsListDto) GetIsLinuxSpotPrice() bool`
+`func (o *BoundFlavorsForProjectsListDto) GetHasLinuxSpotPrice() bool`

-GetIsLinuxSpotPrice returns the IsLinuxSpotPrice field if non-nil, zero value otherwise.
+GetHasLinuxSpotPrice returns the HasLinuxSpotPrice field if non-nil, zero value otherwise.

-### GetIsLinuxSpotPriceOk
+### GetHasLinuxSpotPriceOk

-`func (o *BoundFlavorsForProjectsListDto) GetIsLinuxSpotPriceOk() (*bool, bool)`
+`func (o *BoundFlavorsForProjectsListDto) GetHasLinuxSpotPriceOk() (*bool, bool)`

-GetIsLinuxSpotPriceOk returns a tuple with the IsLinuxSpotPrice field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetHasLinuxSpotPriceOk returns a tuple with the HasLinuxSpotPrice field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIsLinuxSpotPrice
+### SetHasLinuxSpotPrice

-`func (o *BoundFlavorsForProjectsListDto) SetIsLinuxSpotPrice(v bool)`
+`func (o *BoundFlavorsForProjectsListDto) SetHasLinuxSpotPrice(v bool)`

-SetIsLinuxSpotPrice sets IsLinuxSpotPrice field to given value.
+SetHasLinuxSpotPrice sets HasLinuxSpotPrice field to given value.

-### HasIsLinuxSpotPrice
+### HasHasLinuxSpotPrice

-`func (o *BoundFlavorsForProjectsListDto) HasIsLinuxSpotPrice() bool`
+`func (o *BoundFlavorsForProjectsListDto) HasHasLinuxSpotPrice() bool`

-HasIsLinuxSpotPrice returns a boolean if a field has been set.
+HasHasLinuxSpotPrice returns a boolean if a field has been set.

-### GetIsWindowsSpotPrice
+### GetHasWindowsSpotPrice

-`func (o *BoundFlavorsForProjectsListDto) GetIsWindowsSpotPrice() bool`
+`func (o *BoundFlavorsForProjectsListDto) GetHasWindowsSpotPrice() bool`

-GetIsWindowsSpotPrice returns the IsWindowsSpotPrice field if non-nil, zero value otherwise.
+GetHasWindowsSpotPrice returns the HasWindowsSpotPrice field if non-nil, zero value otherwise.

-### GetIsWindowsSpotPriceOk
+### GetHasWindowsSpotPriceOk

-`func (o *BoundFlavorsForProjectsListDto) GetIsWindowsSpotPriceOk() (*bool, bool)`
+`func (o *BoundFlavorsForProjectsListDto) GetHasWindowsSpotPriceOk() (*bool, bool)`

-GetIsWindowsSpotPriceOk returns a tuple with the IsWindowsSpotPrice field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetHasWindowsSpotPriceOk returns a tuple with the HasWindowsSpotPrice field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIsWindowsSpotPrice
+### SetHasWindowsSpotPrice

-`func (o *BoundFlavorsForProjectsListDto) SetIsWindowsSpotPrice(v bool)`
+`func (o *BoundFlavorsForProjectsListDto) SetHasWindowsSpotPrice(v bool)`

-SetIsWindowsSpotPrice sets IsWindowsSpotPrice field to given value.
+SetHasWindowsSpotPrice sets HasWindowsSpotPrice field to given value.

-### HasIsWindowsSpotPrice
+### HasHasWindowsSpotPrice

-`func (o *BoundFlavorsForProjectsListDto) HasIsWindowsSpotPrice() bool`
+`func (o *BoundFlavorsForProjectsListDto) HasHasWindowsSpotPrice() bool`

-HasIsWindowsSpotPrice returns a boolean if a field has been set.
+HasHasWindowsSpotPrice returns a boolean if a field has been set.

 ### GetLinuxSpotPrice